cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 - `state`: The state is specified by the handshake steps of the upgrade protocol.

 MAY BE MODIFIED:
-- `counterpartyPrefix`: The prefix MAY be modified in the upgrade protocol.
-The counterparty must accept the new proposed prefix value, or it must return an error during the upgrade handshake.
 - `version`: The version MAY be modified by the upgrade protocol.
 The same version negotiation that happens in the initial channel handshake can be employed for the upgrade handshake.
-- `delayPeriodTime`: The delay period MAY be modified by the upgrade protocol.
-The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.
+- `ordering`: The ordering MAY be modified by the upgrade protocol.
+However, it MUST be the case that the previous ordering is a valid subset of the new ordering.
+Thus, the only supported change is from stricter ordering rules to less strict ordering.
+Ex: Switching from ORDERED to UNORDERED is supported, switching from UNORDERED to ORDERED is **unsupported**.
-- `delayPeriodBlocks`: The delay period MAY be modified by the upgrade protocol.
-The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.
+- `connectionHops`: The connectionHops MAY be modified by the upgrade protocol.

 MUST NOT BE MODIFIED:
-- `counterpartyChannelIdentifier`: The counterparty channel identifier CAN NOT be modified by the upgrade protocol.
+- `counterpartyChannelIdentifier`: The counterparty channel identifier MAY NOT be modified by the upgrade protocol.
-- `clientIdentifier`: The client identifier CAN NOT be modified by the upgrade protocol
-- `counterpartyClientIdentifier`: The counterparty client identifier CAN NOT be modified by the upgrade protocol
+- `counterpartyPortIdentifier`: The counterparty port identifier MAY NOT be modified by the upgrade protocol

 NOTE: If the upgrade adds any fields to the `ChannelEnd` these are by default modifiable, and can be arbitrarily chosen by an Actor (e.g. chain governance) which has permission to initiate the upgrade.